FreeKernelJS/generator-freekerneljs/app/templates/template-basic-app/README.md

 ```
 .
-└── app
+└── app/
-    ├── index.html
-    ├── app.bootstrap.js
-    ├── app.module.js
-    ├── app.routes.js
-    ├── _test
-    ├── assets
+    ├── assets/
     │   ├── css
+    │   ├── fonts
+    │   ├── images
-    │   └── images
+    │   └── sass
-    ├── data
+    ├── data/
-    │   ├── locale
+    │   ├── locale/
-    │   └── server
+    │   └── server/
+    ├── src/
-    ├── services
+    │   ├── services/
-    │   └── http.js
+    │   │   └── http.js
+    │   ├── views/
+    │   │     ├── main/
+    │   │     │   └── controller.js
+    │   │     ├── home/
+    │   │     │   ├── controller.js
+    │   │     │   └── page.html
+    │   │     └── page2/
+    │   │         ├── controller.js
+    │   │         └── page.html
+    │   ├── widgets/
-    ├── widgets
+    │   │   ├── header/
-    │   ├── header
+    │   │   │   ├── module.js
+    │   │   │   └── template.html
+    │   │   └── navbar/
     │   │       ├── module.js
     │   │       └── template.html
-    │   └── navbar
-    │       ├── module.js
+    │   ├── app.module.js
-    │       └── template.html
-    └── views
-        ├── main
-        │   └── controller.js
+    │   └── app.routes.js
-        ├── home
+    ├── test/
-        │   ├── controller.js
+    │   ├── spec/
-        │   └── page.html
+    │   └── karma.conf.js
-        └── page2
-            ├── controller.js
+    ├── app.js
-            └── page.html
+    └── index.html
 ```
-- `app.bootstrap.js`: required by index.html.
-This file is responsible for loading all app's JS dependencies (including app.module.js, app.routes.js) first, then bootstrap the application.
-- `app.module.js`: this file lists all the modules required by the application.
-- `app.routes.js`: this file is using angular-ui-router package to declare all routes for pages in the application.
-- `_test`: this folder contains spec files to run tests with Jasmine.
-- `assets`:  this folder contains any resources being used by the application.
+- `assets`:  this folder contains any resources being required by the application.
 - `data`: mock-up data.
-The "server" folder contains mock up JSON, the "locale" folder contains files for localization.
-Both can be moved to the back-end in a real live environment.
+Both "server" and "locale" folders can be moved to the back-end in a real live environment.
+  * `server`: this folder contains mock up JSON.
+  * `locale`: this folder contains files for localization.
+- `src`: this folder contains all JavaScript source codes.
-- `services`: this folder contains any services/providers/factories/utilities being used in the application.
+  * `services`: this folder contains any utilities and services being used by the application.
-- `widgets`: this folder contains the different directives.
+  * `widgets`: this folder contains the different directives/UI components/UI widgets.
-- `views`: this folder contains views that represent pages (one view per page).
-With the exception of the main controller - this controller is responsible for managing global aspects of the application so it doesn't have a view.
+  * `views`: this folder contains views that represent pages (one view per page).
+With the exception of the main controller - this controller is responsible for managing global aspects of the application and it's view, which is usually the main sturcure of the application, often being described inside the index.html file.
+  * `app.module.js`: this file lists all the modules required by the application.
+  * `app.routes.js`: this file is using angular-ui-router package to declare all routes for pages in the application.
+- `test`: this folder contains files for testing.
+  * `spec`: this folder contains spec files to run tests with Jasmine
+  * `karma.conf.js`: this file defines configurations for unit testing with Jasmine.
+- `app.js`: required by index.html.
+This file is responsible for loading all app's JS dependencies first (including app.module.js, app.routes.js), then bootstrap the application.